 A human touch

-Our vision for Stage 1 is to make professional mental health services accessible for all Ukrainian children and families through the virtual hospital.
+Our first goal is to make professional mental health services accessible for all Ukrainian children and families through the Virtual Hospital.
 Whenever they need it.
 Wherever they might be.

 ACCESSIBLE TO ALL CHILDREN AND FAMILIES